DHEERAJ09R08SINGH/AnalogClock/README.md

 # Analog Clock

 An analog clock is a tool for reading the time of day.
 The shortest hand indicates the hour, a longer hand indicates the minutes, and the longest arm indicates the seconds.
-I use color to represent hands, hour : red, minutes : blue & seconds: white.

 ## 🚀 About Me